Brice of Tours: Veneration

 Brice is described in various biographies as a controversial figure.
 Church historians see in the various relevant legends an expression of the tensions between the regular clergy and the secular priests in Tours at that time.
 His bones were transferred by Gregory of Tours to Clermont and are now in the church of San Michele in Pavia.
 Churches were named after him.

 Feast day

 His memorial day is 13 November.
 The killing of the Danes in England on 13 November 1002 is called the St Brice's Day massacre.

 In the town of Stamford in Lincolnshire, 13 November, St Brice's Day, was traditionally the day that a bull-running took place.

 Iconography

-St. Brice is depicted as a bishop, with glowing coals in his robe or with a baby in his arms.
+Brice is depicted as a bishop, with glowing coals in his robe or with a baby in his arms.